OliverACollins/muse-athena-test/README.md

 ### 4. Setting up the Muse Athena
 - In order to properly fit the Muse, follow the information & instructions sheet printed out
 - When the Muse is on the participant's head, open the GitHub repo folder (muse-athena-test/)
-- In the terminal, install the OpenMuse package (dev branch), uninstalling any previous versions (`pip uninstall OpenMuse`): `pip install https://github.com/DominiqueMakowski/OpenMuse/zipball/dev --upgrade`
+- In the terminal, install the OpenMuse package (dev branch), uninstalling any previous versions (`pip uninstall OpenMuse`): `pip install https://github.com/DominiqueMakowski/OpenMuse/zipball/dev`
 - After installing the package, in a new terminal, write: `OpenMuse find`
 - Following that, in a new terminal, stream the Muse data using: `OpenMuse stream --address <your-muse-address>`, pasting in the idiosyncratic MAC address as appropriate.
-Presets can also be set within this terminal, with the default being `--preset 1041` (which does not require stating in the terminal).
+Presets can also be set within this terminal, with the default being `--preset p1041` (which does not require stating in the terminal).
 Whilst testing the Muse's signals, use `--preset p20` or `--preset p21` so as to reduce the impact on the battery through streaming fewer channels.
 Whilst recording the experiment, use the default preset
 - You can view the Muse LSL streams through typing `OpenMuse view` in a new terminal

-You can find the OpenMuse GitHub repo here: [https://github.com/DominiqueMakowski/OpenMuse](https://github.com/DominiqueMakowski/OpenMuse)
+Find the OpenMuse GitHub repo here: [https://github.com/DominiqueMakowski/OpenMuse](https://github.com/DominiqueMakowski/OpenMuse)

 ### 5. Setting up LabRecorder / recording the experiment